mecparts/RetroWiFiModem/README.md

 In a nod to its popularity, the command set I used largely follows that used in [Paul Rickards' WiFi232](http://biosrhythm.com/?page_id=1453) modem.
-Even if the innards are completely different, it made sense to make it *work* like what people where already used to.
+Even if the innards are completely different, it made sense to make it *work* like what people were already used to.
 There's a reason everyone's been copying the Hayes command set for almost 40 years!

 ### First time setup